Infinite joint species distribution models: Proposed Modeling Framework

-Hence, the expected number of common species under the MVP-IBP differs somewhat from that for the IBP.
+Hence, the expected number of common species under \texttt{TRACE} differs somewhat from that of \texttt{IBP}.
 However, the functional relationship with the commonness threshold $\epsilon$ is similar, as illustrated in Figure \ref{fig:comparison_common}.
-This figure also compares the expected number of common species under the MVP-IBP and IBP models with the empirical count observed in our motivating data.
-For this plot we utilized an optimized value of $\alpha$, set to 70.
-Notably, the theoretical curves for the MVP-IBP and IBP models align closely, indicating that both models exhibit comparable behavior.
+This figure also compares the expected number of common species under the \texttt{TRACE} and \texttt{IBP} models with the empirical values observed in our motivating data.
+For this plot, we used an optimized value of $\gamma$, set to 70.
+The theoretical curves for the \texttt{TRACE} and \texttt{IBP} models align closely, indicating that both models exhibit comparable behavior.
 Moreover, they effectively capture the observed total number of common species in the fungi co-occurrence data.
+The following proposition adapts the result to the general \texttt{TRACE} framework.